humanbydefinition/p5.asciify/README.md

 | **kaleidoscope**      | `segments` (number): The number of segments in the kaleidoscope.
 The default value is `2`.<br>`angle` (number): The angle of the kaleidoscope in degrees.
 The default value is `0.0`. |
 | **rotate**            | `angle` (number): The angle of rotation in degrees.
 The default value is `0.0`.                 |

 All effects also have a common parameter `enabled` (boolean) which can be used to enable or disable the effect.
-The default value is `true`.
+This option is not passed as a parameter to [`addAsciiEffect()`](#addasciieffecteffecttype-string-effectname-string-params-object-p5asciifyeffect), but can be set directly on the effect instance.
  Disabled effects currently also remain in the rendering loop, but do not apply any changes to the output.

 Feel free to suggest new effects or contribute your own!